- What educational institutions can I study in Europe

 Please note that even with full coverage of education costs, visa centers may require confirmation of financial solvency when applying for a visa.

 The possibility of obtaining a work permit in Europe after graduation

-In most European countries, national legislation permits work during training, the average duration of permitted working hours is 20 hours / week.
+In most European countries, national legislation permits work during education, the average duration of permitted working hours is 20 hours / week.
 The combination of study and work is an excellent opportunity to cover part of the costs of study, practice and get work experience.

 How to prepare documents and obtain a visa for study in Europe

 The process of obtaining a visa should be approached with special attention, because applying to the Embassy with confirmation from the school on enrollment does not guarantee a visa.
 In addition, you need to provide a large package of documents and carefully fill out the application.
-Remember that the refusal by the Embassy to issue a visa does not provide for the refund of payment of the consular fee, and also leads to the loss of a large amount of time - there are risks that you will not have time to get permission to enter the country before the start of the training program.
+Remember that the refusal by the Embassy to issue a visa does not provide for the refund of payment of the consular fee, and also leads to the loss of a large amount of time - there are risks that you will not have time to get permission to enter the country before the start of the educational program.